 A practical example?
 This functionality allows you to have a completely wired network with a limited area connected via mesh, all of this while still having the best performance possible with no unnecessary overhead.

-- Visualize the routes from mesh devices to their gateway; or
+Visualize routes from mesh device to gateway; and

-Learn more on our mesh topology in this article.
+Learn more about the Mesh Topology in this article.

 Where does a mesh network shine?

 Mesh network is essential in all those areas where Ethernet cabling cannot exist or is too expensive and time-consuming to install.